Contents

 Franchising can be a rewarding experience, but it is a significant step for your business.
 Importantly, you’ll need to make sure you have the right legal documents in place to undergo the franchising process.

-Here’s what you need to know about franchising in New Zealand and the documents you’ll need.
+Here’s what you need to know about franchising in New Zealand and the documents you’ll need in 2025.

 Why Should I Franchise?

-Franchising allows businesses to scale and grow, which helps your brand capture more of your market and create goodwill.
-Customers will become more familiar with your business and brand name!
+Franchising allows businesses to scale and grow, helping your brand capture more of your market and create lasting goodwill.
+Customers will become more familiar with your business and brand name, reinforcing loyalty and trust.
+This widespread recognition can even strengthen your standing on platforms such as Intellectual Property protection and consumer law compliance.

 What Documents Do I Need To Franchise?

-In New Zealand, franchises are subject to the Fair Trading Act and the Franchise Association of New Zealand (FANZ) Code of Practice.
-It is crucial to adhere to these rules and regulations as there are significant consequences for non-compliance, including potential legal claims from the franchisee.
+In New Zealand, franchises must comply with the Fair Trading Act as well as the Franchise Association of New Zealand (FANZ) Code of Practice.
+Adhering to these rules and regulations is crucial, as non-compliance can result in significant legal claims from franchisees.
+It is also advisable to review the latest legal requirements for starting a business to ensure all areas of your franchise’s operations are covered.

-There are certain legal documents that will need to be put in place when franchising your business.
-Some of these include:
+There are several key legal documents that you must have in place when franchising your business.
+These include:

-• Franchise Agreement: This is the document between the franchisor and franchisee that solidifies the relationship in writing.
-It allows the franchisee to carry on business in accordance with the processes and marketing strategy decided by the franchisor.
-Typical terms in these agreements include marketing fees, royalties, training given to franchisees, performance criteria, etc.
+- Franchise Agreement: This is the principal document between the franchisor and the franchisee that finalises the relationship in writing.
+It details how the franchisee will run the business according to the systems and marketing strategies determined by the franchisor.
+Typical terms include marketing fees, royalties, training provided, and performance benchmarks.
+For more insight into the key elements of these agreements, take a look at our Franchise Agreements guide.

 Franchising Resources

-Laws around franchising can be quite complex, and it is an area of law that requires expert legal help.
-We have a number of resources to guide you in various stages of the franchising process, such as:
+Laws around franchising can be quite complex, and navigating this area requires expert legal guidance.
+We have a range of resources to assist you at various stages of the franchising process, such as:

 Talk To A Lawyer

-Having a lawyer to prepare your Franchisor Package is extremely useful as they can walk you through all of the basic requirements under New Zealand franchising laws.
-They can also properly draft any documents to reduce the risk of any misunderstandings and complex disputes.
+Having a lawyer to prepare your Franchisor Package is extremely useful as they can guide you through all the basic requirements under New Zealand franchising laws.
+A legal professional can ensure that all documents—especially your Franchise Agreement—are meticulously drafted to prevent misunderstandings and minimise the risk of disputes.

 Get in touch now!